 Latin America – Mining and energy investment in Latin America is continuing to grow strongly.
 There have been major announcements by Orica, BHP, Barack Gold Global and Ausenco.
 This is opening up significant new METS opportunities for Australian suppliers.
 The imposition of new safety measures in mining operations across Latin America may present Australian METS companies with fresh opportunities.

 Chile – The Chilean mining industry is highly receptive to new technology that increases productivity or enhances mine-worker safety.
 This creates opportunities for Australian METS and VET companies looking to diversity and expand.
 Austrade is working with several large mining groups to explore supply chain gaps that can be filled by Australian expertise.

-Mexico – Given the forecast boom in demand from the electric vehicle (EV) market, lithium is viewed as a strategic mineral for Mexico, which could help fund public services.
+Mexico – Lithium is coming to be viewed as a strategic mineral given the forecast boom in demand from the electric vehicle (EV) market.
 Bacanora Lithium and JV partner Ganfeng Lithium hold the 10 concessions that form the Sonora project.
 This is by far the largest and most advanced lithium asset in Mexico, and one of the biggest globally, with measured and indicated resources of around 5Mt of lithium carbonate equivalent.
 This could provide opportunities for Australian METS companies, including those with critical minerals expertise.

 Latin America – There is strong demand for digital solutions in the education sector, including in blended learning solutions.
 A willingness to embrace online learning will open opportunities for Australian institutions looking at new ways to engage with students in Latin America.
 The recent success of Austrade's Masterclass series is an example of this work.
 For metrics on student response to the Masterclasses, please reach out to our Chile Office.